emedinaa/kotlin-mvvm/README.md

 - Android Architecture Blueprints https://github.com/googlesamples/android-architecture
 - Android Jetpack: ViewModel https://www.youtube.com/watch?v=5qlIPTDE274

-I appreciate any question or comment and could you give me a star if you consider useful.
-Also, you can put any issue at https://github.com/emedinaa/kotlin-mvvm/issues
+I appreciate any question or comment.
+Also, if you consider it useful , you can give me a star.
+Besides, you can put any issue at https://github.com/emedinaa/kotlin-mvvm/issues